Skip to main content

 • Your laptop's operating system may be frozen.

-• Your laptop may have defective hardware.
+• Your laptop may have a hardware issue.

 • The touchpad settings on your laptop may have been disabled.